• Skip to primary navigation

 6. High digital engagement with users

-Rakuten Trade regularly posts updates and research on their website and social media accounts.
+Rakuten Trade regularly posts updates and research on its website and social media accounts.

 7. Clean User Interface

-Rakuten Trade recently revamped their platform and it is now, even more, user-friendly.
-After using other brokerages for so long, Rakuten Trade’s feel much more modern.
+Rakuten Trade recently revamped its platform and it is now, even more, user-friendly.
+After using other brokerages for so long, Rakuten Trade feels much more modern.
 Try it!

 Rakuten Trade Disadvantages